michaelt/series/README.md

                       | Done r

 It requires a suitable quotient to be seen as isomorphic to `FreeT`.
-This will lead to some correctness subtleties not yet resolved, but the procedure is familiar.
+This will lead to some well-understood correctness subtleties; they must be handled by resisting direct use of the constructors etc., but the procedure is familiar.

 The next is to develop an optimization infrastructure in terms of a corresponding Church encoded type.
 Ideally this will follow the